sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Lets train the network
-We are training the network using GPU since its faster.
+We are training the network using GPU since it’s faster.
 We are training the network for 10 epoch "num_epoch = 10".
 A single pass through the training set is called as one epoch.
-We also prediocally store the trained model in a json file.
-We also measure the
+We also periodically store the trained model in a json file, and measure the
 train and validation accuracy.
-For windows users, use only cpu.
-Mxnet has bug in gpu implemention for windows.
+For windows users, use only CPU.
+Mxnet has bug in GPU implemention for windows.

-Below is the code
+Below is the code:
 ```python
 #create adam optimiser
 adam = mx.optimizer.create('adam')